Veeam Kasten Best Practices

 • Object storage immutability

-Kasten K10 allows you to prohibit the deletion of data in object storage repositories by making the data temporarily immutable.
+Veeam Kasten allows you to prohibit the deletion of data in object storage repositories by making the data temporarily immutable.
 This is done to enhance security and protect your data from loss due to attacks, malware activity (e.g., ransomware), or other actions.

 Target Workloads